-Are tenants in Frederick County required to pay for renter's insurance?
+Are renters in Frederick County required to obtain renter's insurance?

-The Commonwealth of Virginia does not require that tenants in Frederick County to pay for a renter's insurance policy.
-However, our leases require that tenants purchase a renter's insurance policy which pays for losses of the tenant's personal property due to theft, fire, tenant negligence, or if someone is injured at the rental property.
+The Commonwealth of Virginia does not require that tenants in Frederick County to buy renter’s insurance.
+However, leases prepared by our property managers require that tenants obtain renter’s insurance which pays for losses of the tenant's personal property due to theft, fire, tenant negligence, or if someone is injured at the rental dwelling.
 A’s insurance policy protects the rental property from loss, but not the tenant’s personal property if it is damaged, destroyed or stolen.
 Please contact your insurance agent to let them know that you are putting your property into service.

 Landlord Reference